skinahan/eeg-robustness-benchmark/BRANCHED_WIREDCFC_ANALYSIS.md

 ### 11.2 Residual Connection Initialization

-The weighted residual parameter `weight_residual` is initialized to **0.0** (ReZero initialization), allowing the model to start with identity mapping and gradually learn the optimal weighting.
+The weighted residual parameter `weight_residual` is initialized to **0.0** with the "backwards_rezero" strategy (default).
+This means the recurrent compartment starts at full strength rather than identity mapping.
+This approach has been empirically validated to provide ~6.4% better clean performance compared to standard ReZero (identity at init).
+See `REZERO_BACKWARDS_ANALYSIS.md` for theoretical justification.

 ### 11.3 Forward Pass Flow